NTDLS/MacroBot/README.md

 # MacroBot
 Macro recorder and player for Windows.

-Just a simple macro recorder and player for windows that allows you to capture and save mouse and keybord interactions and then play them back at different speeds
+Just a simple macro recorder and player for windows that allows you to capture and save mouse and keyboard interactions and then play them back at different speeds
 - Default toggle record hotkey F6.
 - Default toggle play hotkey F7.